Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

     * ### Imagery
-        * As images are able to be uploaded, by registered users, there is no theme, or stlye.
+        * As images are able to be uploaded, by registered users, there is no theme, or stlye however if a user doesn't choose an images\
+        a basic frog is displayed to fill the space.

     * ### Colour Scheme
         * I used a mix of green throughout the page to stick with the theme